tj-thornsberry/Budgie-ShowData/README.md

 # Budgie-ShowData
-*NOTE as a personal project, this is still unfinished, vnstat config isn't editable through in settings, yet!*
-[Update]
-Changes to some math problems with converting data types.
-Datacap is no longer hardcoded, settings ui updated to reflect changes.
-[/Updates]
 A data usage display based on vnstats and Budgie-ShowTime.
 In order to use the applet, first install vnstat:
 `sudo apt-get update`